 The Lassen Peak hike is a very difficult hike up the Lassen Peak with a 5-mile round trip trail with 2000 feet of elevation gain.

-The parking lot at the trailhead is at 8500 feet.
+The trailhead parking lot is at 8500 feet.
 The trail climbs to around 10,500 feet from the trailhead to the peak.
 The higher altitude and no shade make this trail even more difficult.

 The panoramic views from the top are worth the hike.
 Just make sure you start early in the day to avoid the afternoon heat and carry enough water for the entire hike.